WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 **Talking Points**:
 - We can also simply pass a variable as a parameter.
 For example, we could pass the whole `comments` array with `<Comment body={comments} />`.
-- We can also just write a JavaScript expression if we put it inside brackets.
+- We can also just write a JavaScript expression if we put it inside curly braces.
 For example, if I had an object inside my `App.js`, each row of the object could individually call the `Comment` component.

 </aside>